GenesisEducationKyiv/front-end-school-3-0-igaryakqwe/docs/adrs/ADR-0001 Logging and Supportablity.md

 ## Decision

 - We decided to integrate `Sentry` for logging errors and warnings and integrate Slack for notifications.
-- We will add new workflows for building and previewing the project.
+- We will add new workflow for building project to avoid broken code(with ESlint, Typescript errors) to be pushed to production.
+Also, we will add previewing workflow which may help reviewers to check UI changes.

 ## Rationale